Romania Company Formation

 What are the benefits of forming a company in Romania as a non-resident?

-Forming a company in Romania offers several advantages for non-residents, including a strategic geographic location within the European Union, access to a large market, and a favorable tax regime.
+Forming a company in Romania offers several advantages for non-residents, including a strategic geographic location within the European Union, access to a large market, and a favourable tax regime.
 Romania has a flat corporate tax rate of 16%, making it an attractive destination for businesses.
 Additionally, the country provides incentives for certain industries, such as technology and renewable energy.
 Non-residents can also benefit from the relatively low operational costs compared to other EU countries.

 What type of company can non-residents form in Romania?